Workers have the right to report unsafe working conditions. Learn when you can refuse hazardous work and how to protect yourself on the job.

 Top 10 Work Safety Violations in America

 Dangerous conditions exist in almost any workplace and any industry.
+They are responsible for many of the most common work-related injuries.
 No matter if you work in an office, coal mine, warehouse, farm, or restaurant, you have the right to be as safe as possible while on the job.

 Almost every American industry is required to follow OSHA safety rules, including regulations that require safety training for many types of workers.
 Below we give the latest list of the top ten safety violations reported to OSHA.